-(2) Percentage ownership after the offering assumes that none of the principal stockholders will purchase shares in this offering, with the exception of GSK's purchase of 377,180 shares of Class A common stock concurrently with the closing of the offering.
+(2) Percentage ownership after the offering assumes that none of the principal stockholders will purchase shares in this offering, with the exception of GSK's expected purchase of 318,929 shares of Class A common stock concurrently with the closing of the offering.

 (3) Includes 2,580,645 shares of Class A common stock held of record by Glaxo Group Limited plc.
-Also includes 6,387,096 shares of Class A common stock held of record by SmithKline Beecham Corporation.
-Glaxo Group Limited plc and SmithKline Beecham Corporation each are wholly-owned subsidiaries of GlaxoSmithKline plc.
-Percentage of shares beneficially owned by GlaxoSmithKline plc after the offering is based on its beneficial ownership of 9,344,921 shares of Class A common stock, which includes the 377,180 shares of Class A common stock that GSK will acquire concurrently with the closing of the offering.
-If the underwriters' overallotment option is exercised in full, GSK will purchase from us an aggregate of 433,757 shares of our Class A
+Also includes 6,387,096 shares of Class A common stock held of record by SmithKline Beecham Corporation each are wholly-owned subsidiaries of GlaxoSmithKline plc.
+Percentage of shares beneficially owned by GlaxoSmithKline plc after the offering is based on its beneficial ownership of 9,286,670 shares of Class A common stock, which includes the 318,929 shares of Class A common stock that we expect GSK to acquire concurrently with the closing of the offering.
+If the underwriters' overallotment option is exercised in full, we expect GSK to purchase from us 366,768 shares of